-When someone is charged with DUI in Greenville, they immediately assume they’re going to lose their license.
+When someone is charged with DUI in Spartanburg, they immediately assume they’re going to lose their license.
 They figure the cops wouldn’t have arrested them for DUI if they didn’t have enough evidence to prove they were drunk.
 Perhaps they were drinking a little bit but didn’t think they were drunk.
 Once they were told they failed the breathalyzer test, they assumed they must have been over the legal limit.

 Or, maybe someone was arrested and charged with DUI but knew for a fact they weren’t drunk.
 Maybe they had one beer an hour or two before they got behind the wheel.
 It seemed impossible that they could’ve blown over a .08 blood alcohol concentration (BAC).
 The thing is that most people would never think the cops arrested them for no good reason.
 They assumed their BAC must’ve been higher than they imagined.

 The truth is that there are times when someone is arrested for DUI when they shouldn’t have been.
 There could have been a problem with the breathalyzer.
 Or, the field sobriety test (FST) was not administered properly.
 This is why it’s so important that you call and talk to an experienced DUI defense lawyer in South Carolina.
 They can review your case and determine if there’s a chance to get your charges reduced or dismissed.

 The State Has to Prove Their Case Beyond a Reasonable Doubt

 People tend to forget that a DUI charge is a criminal charge like any other.
 In order for the State to convict you, they have to prove that you were guilty beyond a reasonable doubt.
 This is the same standard they need in any other case.
 This means that, if your Spartanburg DUI defense lawyer can create doubt, you shouldn’t be convicted.
 One way to do this is to poke holes in the State’s evidence.